snibbor/Qymia-in-QuPath/README.md

           - [ ] Interactive GUI to select images for each conversion function
     - [ ] Change ignore classes
     - [x] Simpler measurement export options
-      - [ ] Change GUI controls to use the default QuPath measurement exporter.
+      - [x] Change GUI controls to use the default QuPath measurement exporter.
+    - [ ] Export measurement maps/heatmaps for project
+      - [ ] Extend QuPath measurement map UI to export map images for project
-    - [ ] Change rescale value (if image data was already normalized but rescaled to an unsigned integer)
+    - [ ] Modifiable rescale value (if image data was already normalized but rescaled to an unsigned integer)
     - [ ] Export masks as binary masks or segmentation masks for downstream applications
     - [x] Improve "finished" asthetics/state of progress bar
       - [x] Completed message for task --> used CompletableFutures to do this
       - [x] Cancelled message --> progress value is set to 0, no color change

   - #### Fix known bugs/problems, improve backend
+    - [ ] Remove ignore classes, ROI, and Unclassified PathClasses from available compartment choices
     - [ ] Trim tiles to image dimensions (for asthetics)
     - [ ] On GUI close, prompt user with dialog if running a task and cancel running tasks.
     - [ ] On switching projects or images, make sure GUI is updated.
 Handle running tasks.